tillahoffmann/shedding/README.rst

 📊 Datasets
 -----------

-Datasets can be found in the ``publications`` directory as JSON files following a common schema (see ``schema.json`` for details).
+Datasets can be found in the ``publications`` directory as YAML files following a common schema (see ``schema.yaml`` for details).
 All RNA loads are reported as log10 gene copies per mL.
 The results from individual samples are linked to patients wherever possible to provide longitudional information.

 .. jinja::